You love watching gymnasts doing tumbling routines–who doesn’t?

-And in moves such as aerials and back and front flips, head position can determine whether you complete the move or fall on your face!
+As you progress to more advanced tumbling movements, such as aerials and back and front flips, head position can determine whether you complete the move or fall on your face!

 This may be obvious, but I’ll say it anyway.
-You’ll need a nice clear area to practice.
+You’ll need a nice, clear area to practice.
 Remove all clutter and allow more room than you think you need.

 Please take that into consideration when you pick a training area to work on these new moves.
 As you improve and you become very comfortable in your technique you won’t need as much space.
 As an example, take a look at this incredible video of a movement master aware of both his body and his surroundings.